-There is no real point writing this blog any more, so this will most likely be my last post.
-Although there’s a good chance I will start a new blog when I have something worthwhile to say again.
+There is no real point writing this blog until I have a clear plan, so this will most likely be my last post.
+Although there’s a good chance I will start a new blog when I have something worthwhile to say and a plan.
 The education debates I planned may still happen.
 I like the idea of giving people an opportunity to discuss schools, though I worry it will only lead to pointless shouting.

 Right now I’m considering four options for my education project.

 School selection is what got me started, but with a narrow focus in my county.
 The unfairness in school admissions is more of a problem than I knew.
 In Kent middle class parents and tutoring dominate, but in comprehensive areas the best schools are bought through an estate agent and a move to the right road.

 The Sutton Trust 2015 manifesto puts school selection unfairness on its list.
 ‘Create fairer school admissions to both state grammar schools and comprehensives at age 11, including through the increased use of ballots and banding in admissions.’

 So I could create a parents lobby group and raise awareness of this problem.
 I couldn’t find a group that is doing this right now, but if there is I would join it.